 Understanding the Mind-Body Connection

-The mind-body connection means that our thoughts, emotions, and beliefs influence our physical health—and vice versa.
+The mind-body connection means that your thoughts, emotions, and beliefs can influence your physical health—and your physical state can impact your mental and emotional well-being, too.

 Mental Health and Muscle Pain in Dental Hygienists